mgismissing/Zink/README.md

 |`try: ... except: pass`         |`try ...`                       |
 |`try: ... except: ...`          |`try ... catch ...`             |
 |`x <= a <= y`                   |`a between x, y`                |

+## Language support
+Zink is also built with the idea of writing the same code while still converting it to a lot of languages, like for example writing the source code in Zink and then converting it to both Python and Ruby.
+The `bin` folder here contains the main file `zink` (that requires the language we're trying to convert to as the first parameter) and a bunch of "helper" files like `zpy` which is exactly the same as calling `zink py`.